-1. No. There are many beautifully illustrated books, and videos
+1. No. You may not need a personal fitness trainer because of the many beautifully illustrated books, and videos

 available to demonstrate how to properly perform exercises.
 There are also personalized fitness training programs available.